 Finally, Influencer Marketing.
 In 2018, Influencer marketing exploded, even more so than the year before.
 In fact, brands spent over a billion dollars on influencer marketing last year.
 Be it YouTube, Instagram, Twitter, you name it - every social network has its fair share of influencers.
 There are influencers from all walks of life and all unique followings.
 Brands leverage these influencers for organic exposure, usually in exchange for some free samples.
 In 2018, Instagram rolled out a feature that allows influencers to tag brands as paid partners, and also provide an official link to click-through link on Instagram to purchase the product.
 Small businesses need to take advantage of the influencer revolution because it continues to be one of the most cost effective and organic ways of expanding reach.
 Given influencer marketing's enormous potential, social media platforms will continue to develop new technologies to help these influencers flourish.

 The beauty behind online marketing is that there are no regional limitations, provided you follow all necessary privacy laws.
 Canadian businesses can leverage an American, European, or Asian market, which can prove to be quite profitable given the current state of the Loonie.
 American Consumer Confidence is at an all-time high since the year 2000… what are you waiting for?

-Reach out to Div at TeamBTI to discuss how you can take your business online and start leveraging modern social media marketing to expand your reach and boost ROI.
+Reach out to the Connectors at TeamBTI to discuss how you can take your business online and start leveraging modern social media marketing to expand your reach and boost ROI.